-6.2 Documentation regarding Historic Properties
+6.2 Documentation Regarding Historic Properties

-In December 2008 and August 2015, the LANS Cultural Resources Team (using GPS spatial data as well as conducting visual inspections) reviewed the LANL industrial sites and their associated outfalls and monitoring stations subject to the 2021 MSGP for effects on historic properties.
+In December 2008 and August 2015, the LANS Cultural Resources Team (using Global Positioning System [GPS]) spatial data as well as conducting visual inspections) reviewed the LANL industrial sites and their associated outfalls and monitoring stations subject to the 2021 MSGP for effects on historic properties.

-TA-54 MFW operations were found to pose no effect to historic properties and to be in compliance with Section 106 of the National Historic Preservation Act.
-No significant changes are known to have occurred to the TA-54 MFW site since this review by LANS.
+TA-54 MFW operations were found to pose no effect to historic properties, and the operations comply with Section 106 of the National Historic Preservation Act.
+No significant changes are known to have occurred to the TA-54 MFW site since this review was initially completed by LANS before 2018.